 What Is Foreclosure?

-Foreclosure happens when a borrower fails to pay their mortgage payments and the lender or mortgage investor must repossess the home.
+Foreclosure happens when a borrower fails to pay their mortgage payments and the lender or mortgage investor must repossess and then sell the home.
 Foreclosure can also happen when the homeowner fails to pay their property taxes or homeowners association fees.

-When it comes to understanding foreclosure, there are three terms to know.
+When it comes to understanding foreclosure, there are three important definitions to know:

 - Foreclosure: the legal process in which a lender or mortgage investor takes back unpaid property